Cross-country skiing at the 1924 Winter Olympics – Men's 18 kilometre: Results

 The competition began at 9:30 a.m. with the first starter Antonín Gottstein.
 The last starter was Ragnar Omtvedt at 9:55:30 a.m.
 The first finisher was Tapani Niku at 10:51:56 a.m. and the event ended with the last finisher, who was again Ragnar Omtvedt at 12:00:33 p.m.

-so=Starting order, there was a 30 second start interval (including those who only participated in nordic combined).
+so=Starting order, there was a 30 second start interval (including those who participated only in the Nordic combined).